caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/01-lesson.md

 ***Part 01 Problem Identification***
 This is a statement, or two or more, about the problems that exist for the user.
 It's a plain statement, written like fact.

-1. People have blockers regarding donating to the homeless.
+1. New mothers have blockers with being too tired to eat healthy.
-2. Homeless people have blockers that prevent them from improving their quality of life for today.
+2. New mothers have societal and cultural pressures that impact behaavior.

 ***Part 02 Impact Statement***
 This impact statement describes the impact that the designers want the product to have—the end result, or the ultimate value of the app (or website) to the user.
 For example:

-- *To increase the quality of life for a single day for a homeless person in Los Angeles.*
+- *To increase the quality of life of a new mother through increasing their healthy food habits.*

 ## SLIDE 25
-Review
+HMW questions help us to reframe the problem.

+User insight: A new mother with limited time needs to feel nourished when eating healthy food, because of the demands that working and parenting create.

+HMW: How might we help a new mother with limited time and at risk of poor health habits improve their quality of life through healthy eating?

 ## SLIDE 26
+Best practices for HMW
 To determine if a HMW question is good, designers use the following criteria to evaluate it:

 1. **Is the question focused on ultimate impact?** Yes, because it has an outcome that may be measurable.
 2. **Does the question allow for a variety of solutions?** Yes, as there is no defined product, services or technologies to be used.
-3. **Does the question take into account context and constraints?** Yes, because it is clear that this is focused on homeless people in Los Angeles, a city where the design team is located.
+3. **Does the question take into account context and constraints?** Yes, because it is clear that this is focused on new mothers' nutrition, which is being challenged by less time to prepare healthy food after the baby arrives.

 ## SLIDE 27
 Questions??